QigongChen/QigongChen.github.io/README.md

 This is an academic website template, based off of Yaoyao Liu's [minimal-light](https://github.com/yaoyao-liu/minimal-light) theme.

+### Features

+- Markdown for easily editing content

+- Mathjax for Latex-style math equations

+- Syntax highlighting for code blocks, in many programming languages

 ## Step-by-step instructions

+These instructions assume you have made a GitHub account.

-### 1. Make a copy of this repository in your github account
+### 1. Make a copy of this repository in your Github account

 <!-- Known as "forking" the repository. -->

+- Fork this repository (or [use this repository as a template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template)) and change the name to `your-username.github.io`.

 See instructions from GitHub [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).